-If a Flexible Spending Account (FSA) is part of your benefits plan, you're going to want to make sure you're spending those pre-tax dollars before the new year.
-And with just a couple of days left in 2018, we've rounded up a quick and easy list of products available in the FSA Store, which offers the largest selection of guaranteed eligible products.
+If a Flexible Spending Account (FSA) is part of your benefits plan, you're going to want to make sure you're spending those pretax dollars before before they disappear.
+That's why we've rounded up a quick and easy list of products available in the FSA Store, which offers a large selection of guaranteed eligible products.

-If you're not sure exactly what a FSA is and why it's important that you spend your pre-tax dollars before the end of the year, we've got you covered with a quick guide.
+If you're not sure exactly what an FSA is and why it's important that you spend your pretax dollars by March 15, we've got you covered with a quick guide.

 What is an FSA?

 A health flexible spending account (FSA) is part of the benefits plan that certain employees receive.
 The plan lets you use pretax dollars on eligible health care expenses for you, your spouse and any eligible dependents.

 How does it work?

 With each paycheck you receive, a certain amount of money is put aside before taxes.
 This pretax money is for FSA spending, and is meant to be used on eligible health care expenses throughout the year.
 While the specific amount differs depending on your tax bracket, there are calculators available to help you estimate your savings amount.
 In a nutshell, an FSA helps you save money on out-of-pocket health expenses, since you're spending pretax dollars.

 Why do I have to spend my FSA dollars before a certain date?